mrsuman2002/A_modular_Plugin-CodeChat/docs/developer.rst

 Footnotes
 =========
-.. [#] At this time, only the Visual Studio Code editor is supported.
+.. [#] At this time, only the Visual Studio Code editor is fully supported.